YongoDavid/Demo-2024/README.md

 Progress , KEEP GOING , NO progress KEEP GOING as long as i am on the right track

-There is progress on the Estate project , the form is acting just as it should
+There is progress on the Estate project , the form is acting just as it should is to delete the old server and create a new one , then move from localstorage to the actual server